 Factoring Rates

 Rate structures will vary greatly from one option to the next, and it’s not always easy to tell what sets offerings apart.
+Reviewing detailed cost factors for a comprehensive breakdown of invoice factoring costs, including administrative fees and rate variables, can help you compare providers more effectively.
 For example, non-recourse factoring will generally be more expensive because the factoring firm assumes the risk of non-payment.
 Some companies may not tell you that you can reduce the risk of non-payment with credit checks and skip the expense.

-Sometimes there are hidden costs or additional fees you might not expect as well.
+Sometimes, there are hidden costs or additional fees you might not expect as well.
 For example, some factoring companies may charge an application fee.
 With Viva, there’s no cost for a funding estimate.
-Monthly minimums can also produce hidden fees that add up over time—especially if you get tied into a long-term contract.
+Monthly minimums can also produce hidden fees that add up over time, especially if you get tied into a long-term contract.
+For businesses exploring cash flow solutions, understanding the difference between debt collection and invoice factoring can clarify how invoice factoring supports growth while maintaining strong client relationships.

 Make sure any partner you consider is providing complete and total transparency.
 If you’re unsure about how fees or charges work, ask for a detailed estimate.